Continuous-Time Piecewise-Linear Recurrent Neural Networks: Model Formulation and Theoretical Analysis

 \paragraph{Differentiating through root times}

-We are using stochastic gradient descent to optimize parameters $\mA, \mW, \vh$.
+We are using stochastic gradient descent to optimize parameters $\mA, \mW, \vh$ on a mean-squared error loss (see Appx.~\ref{app:hyperparameter}).
 Since it is not possible (or extremely tedious) to differentiate through the root finder function because it relies on non-differentiable algorithmic operations, we implemented a customized derivative w.r.t. the parameters $\boldsymbol{\phi}$,

 to be used by the automatic differentiation framework.

 The switching time is defined implicitly by the constraint

 By the implicit function theorem, if $\frac{\partial f^{(i)}}{\partial t}(t_\text{switch}, \boldsymbol{\phi}) \neq 0$ , then